5 Small Reptile Pets That Live Happily in a 20-gallon Tank

 stacked large and small empty reptile enclosures

-That being said, here are 5 of our favorite reptiles who live happily in smaller enclosures.
+That said, here are 5 of our favorite reptiles who live happily in smaller enclosures.

 5 Pets for 20-gallon Reptile Tanks